frequency-chain/docs/pages/index.md

-## Work in Progress
+## All is subject to change

 # Introduction

-Frequency is the first implementation of [The Decentralized Social Network Protocol (DSNP)](https://www.dsnp.org/introducing-dsnp.html) operating as a Polkadot parachain.
+Frequency is the first implementation of [The Decentralized Social Network Protocol (DSNP)](https://www.dsnp.org/) operating as a Polkadot parachain.
 Frequency delivers essential tooling to create a next generation of people-centric social networking apps that offer consumers more control and choice.
 In other words, it enables users to interact in a public digital space while retaining agency over their data.
 It provides scalable message passing as a backbone of new shared protocols that create value through cooperation and user choice.